AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 ## 🧰 2.
 Requirements [↑](#-table-of-contents)

-Before starting the integration, make sure you have the following or equal components in place.
+Before starting the integration, make sure you have the following or equivalent components in place.

 ### 🖥️ Core Software
 - **Home Assistant OS**